GiorgiMakharadze/rust-notes/README.md

 - Rust infers most lifetimes, but **you must specify them** when ambiguity arises.
 - Lifetime annotations look like `'a`, `'b`, etc.
 - They go in function signatures and describe how the lifetimes of inputs relate to outputs.
-- You are not changing how long data lives—you’re telling Rust how long references *must* be valid.
+-**You are not changing how long data lives—you’re telling Rust how long references *must* be valid**.

----

-## Practice Idea

-Try writing your own function like `longest`, but use `&'a i32` instead of strings.
-Experiment with scopes and lifetimes.
-Make a guess whether something will compile *before* you try it, and let the compiler teach you!

 ---